BrianLipscombe/radiology-outpatient-board/README.md

     Code for icons from [Font Awesome](https://fontawesome.com/).

-    All other code was written by the developer.
+    All other code was written or changed by the developer.

 ## Acknowledgements

 * Guidance and Moral Support

-    Caleb Mbakwe: My mentor Caleb for helping me and for providing professional feedback even though time and scheduling has been an enormous challenge for me;

     Code Institute on Slack;

+    My mentor Caleb Mbakwe;

     And, my family for being patient and understanding when most of my time is absorbed by work and school.